Adamb83/Crypto_Trade_Backtester/README.md

 Trade Logic is super simple ready to build on to.
 Buying when the short moving average crosses above the long moving average, provided the RSI is below a specified threshold and selling when the short moving average crosses below the long moving average.
 So trend following/swing trade framework.

-File Overview
+It needs addition of Supertrend, Drawdown, Sharpe ratio, Buy N Hold Comaparison and few other bits and bobs..

 1. Get_Historical_Data.py
-Purpose:

 Retrieves and saves historical OHLC data for cryptocurrencies.
 Key Features:
 Fetches data for up to 300 coins by default.